DelSkayn/toyjs/README.md

 This interpreter is very much under development and lacks support for a large part of the javascript language.

-You can play around with
+You can play around with the interpreter in your browser [here](https://delskayn.github.io/toyjs/)

 ## Features
  - Register based bytecode VM
  - Handwritten parser.
  - Traditional Lexer to Parser to ast to compiler to bytecode design.
+ - Almost safe sweep and trace GC
  - Minimal dependencies.

 ## Running